GriceTurrble/discord-bot-template/README.md

 ## Getting started

-1. Click "Use this template" (at top-right of the GitHub repo), then choose "Create a new repository", so you can work on your own version of this bot on your account. 🙂
+0. Click "Use this template" (at top-right of the GitHub repo), then choose "Create a new repository", so you can work on your own version of this bot on your account. 🙂

+1. Clone the project on your local machine.

 2. Install necessary tooling to work on this project.